ParanoidUser/yolo/CHANGEME.md

+147 bottles of rum on the wall, 147 bottles of rum!
+You take one down, you pass it around, 146 bottles of rum on the wall.

 146 bottles of rum on the wall, 146 bottles of rum!
 You take one down, you pass it around, 145 bottles of rum on the wall.